Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

 - a Masters of Science in Medical Physics

-- a five-year clinical Training, Education and Accreditation Programme (TEAP), done in conjunction with the Master's degree
+- a five-year clinical Training, Education and Accreditation Programme (TEAP), done in conjunction with the Master's degree and specialising in one of three areas, radiation oncology medical physics, diagnostic imaging medical physics or nuclear medicine physics

 - accreditation with the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM).